Asta-what? Astragalus, right? Nope! It’s astaxanthin this time.

 The improvement in skin texture, decrease in wrinkle depth, and moisture is mainly due to a reduction in trans epidermal water loss and collagen fiber recovery.
 Astaxanthin promotes collagen fiber recovery by protecting the dermal layer from oxidative damage (Tominaga et al., 2009).
 Furthermore, a 2020 study shows astaxanthin increases dermal moisture by enhancing aquaporin-3 (AQP3) activity, a water channel that plays a major role in skin hydration (Ikarashi et al., 2020).
 The results of these studies suggest that astaxanthin derived from H. pluvialis can improve skin condition through increasing dermal moisture and collagen levels in all layers such as corneocyte layer in the stratum corneum (outermost layer) and the basal layer (innermost layer in the epidermis) in both male and female subjects.

 Due to its high antioxidant capacity, anti-inflammatory, moisturizing and collagen-boosting capabilities, astaxanthin adds a powerful boost to any skincare or dietary regimen.
-This is why LOA SKIN uses astaxanthin as an ingredient in the Botanical Beauty Elixir.
+This is why LOA SKIN uses astaxanthin as an ingredient in the Botanical Recovery Serum.

 Through multiple studies, consistent oral supplementation in combination with topical administration of astaxanthin has been reported to improve skin function and increase skin moisture (Davineli et al., 2018).
 According to our research, astaxanthin should be ingested both orally and applied topically for maximum results.